tkoenigGIT/FutureState/README.md

 * Utilize [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html "Twitter Bootstrap") to create a sleek, intuitive, and powerful front-end framework for faster and easier web development and better cross-browser compliance.

 Deciding On Which JavaScript Recipe Is Right For You? - [Which JavaScript Recipe Is Right For You?](http://coding.smashingmagazine.com/2012/12/14/which-javascript-recipe-is-right-for-you/#more-120645 "Which JavaScript Recipe Is Right For You?")

+Don't include more than one framework unless you absolutely have to.

 **8. W3C Validation Guidelines, Responsive Design/Markup Guidelines**